yhpf/Capstone-General_Assembly/README.md

 - All text were converted to lowercase letters

+## Jupyter Notebook 3 - combined_data
+Status: in progress

+This notebook include:
+- Loading the data
+- Some light data munging
+- Combinding the different data sources into one data frame
+- Save data to new csv-file<BR />

 ## Jupyter Notebook n
 There will be more Jupyter Notebooks.

-The next step is combine the top songs and the lyrics to one dataframe.
-(Here I will also do a train test split on the data.)
+Do a train test split on the data.
 I will then do more munging and EDA on that data.
 Then comes the modeling and tuning.
 And in the end the concution and presentation.